ivansojivarghese/SC4000-Machine-Learning/README.md

 - Step 2: Split Kaggle + [33k data](https://www.kaggle.com/competitions/lmsys-chatbot-arena/discussion/500973) into 5 folds [3 folds]
 - Step 2.5: [Remove argmax samples from all 3 folds, data cleaning]
 - Step 3: Train Teacher models on folds for 1 epoch each [just LLaMA only, 0.2 epochs, training subset reduced to 20000 samples]
-- Step 4: Infer logits for all training data [just LLaMa only, training subset reduced to 15000-20000 samples]
+- Step 4: Infer logits for all training data [just LLaMa only, training subset reduced to 15000-20000 samples - further upgraded version with sharding, fused pairs, max seq len, etc. with close to 50k samples]
 - Step 4.5: [Calibrate logits with vector scaling]
-- Step 5: Distill logits into Gemma2-9B model [from LLaMa only, 2.4 epochs per fold]
+- Step 5: Distill logits into Gemma2-9B model [from LLaMa only, 4.2 epochs per fold - downgraded to 2.4 epochs per fold due to limited compute with Step 4 changes]
 - Step 6: Ensemble LoRA layers from Folds [3 folds, to 16-bit initial model]
 - Step 7: Quantize final model to 8-bit in GPTQ [& 4-bit GPTQ]